 Along with our regular classroom activities, students will be participating in special programs from time to time.
 These special programs are often after school hours.
-If there is a conflict where the student may not be able to participate, please contact the program director as early as possible
+If there is a conflict where the student may not be able

 STUDENT ASSESSMENT PROGRAM